It might sound like it’s unusable, but trust me… EVERYTHING is fixable!

 However, some of them are going to be essential no matter how hard you try.

-I guarantee that you’ll often be dealing with background noise (especially outdoors), unequal levels and sibilance.
-If anything, get yourself the tools to deal with that.
+I guarantee that you’ll often be dealing with background noise (especially outdoors).

 So, I’m curious… What have been some of the worst audio problems you’ve dealt with (and how)?